 Big changes have small beginnings.
 The Netherlands are on the threshold of a huge transition, presenting an unprecedented challenge.
 From fossil energy sources to renewable power, from centralised to decentralised generation, in the face of an ever-increasing demand for power.
 Rapidly and in short sentences, Roland Pechtold, CEO of GroenLeven, outlines the dilemmas and the need to take steps forward.
 “The Netherlands generates less renewable energy than any other country in Europe.
 We are right at the bottom of the class.
 That is a disgrace.”

 GroenLeven is the market leader in the development of large-scale solar power projects in the Netherlands, specialising in solar farms with a dual purpose.
 Headquartered in Heerenveen, the company has become a leading player.
-In Tynaarlo, in the Dutch province of Drenthe, the company last year realised the largest floating solar farm in Europe, on a lake owned and created by sand extraction company Roelofs.
-The 23,000 panels have a capacity of 84 megawatts and supply enough power for around 2,300 households.
+In Tynaarlo, in the Dutch province of Drenthe, the company last year realised one of the largest floating solar farms in Europe, on a lake owned and created by sand extraction company Roelofs.
+The 23,000 panels have a capacity of 8.4 megawatts and supply enough power for around 2,300 households.

 Subsidy and private finance